Once upon a time, there was a little boy who liked to travel. He flew all over the world to destinations many others only dream of.

 So what does that mean, exactly?

 Many airlines let you book flights with other members of their alliance.
-If you want to learn more about airline alliances, check out our introductory guide to travel hacking.

 But basically, British Airways lets you book flights on Iberia since they’re both part of the OneWorld alliance.